 - Zurich was purely to visit friends, as was skiing in Vancouver

 - Kenya was a total detour when the chance to join my friend Helen’s inaugural small tours came up after I had bought my London flights.
-It was a bit of a YOLO decision, but I definitely don’t regret it even though it meant I was zooming through 3 Baltic states in a week!
+It was a bit of a YOLO decision, but I definitely don’t regret it even though it meant I was zooming through 3 Baltic states in a week to spend 2 weeks in Kenya.
 I highly recommend her both as a friend and tour leader over at Rock My Adventure

-But some essential stuff that I definitely recommend doing pre-trip:
+But there is some essential stuff that I definitely recommend doing pre-trip:

-- Vaccinations – some people have said that this is cheaper on the road than in their home countries, but I like the certainty of Singapore’s healthcare system.
+Some people have said that getting vaccinations is cheaper on the road than in their home countries, but I like the certainty and reliability of Singapore’s healthcare system.
 I went to Tan Tock Seng Travellers Clinic to get recommendations on what jabs I needed, but also to my local GP down the block just because it was more convenient (even if it did cost more).
 What I ended up getting:

 - Hep A & Hep B